Lollapalooza: Germany

-On November 4, 2014, it was announced that the very first European Lollapalooza would be held in the German capital of Berlin.
+On November 4, 2014, it was announced that the first European Lollapalooza would be held in the German capital of Berlin.
 It was scheduled for September 12–13, 2015, and the proposed location was the historical airport grounds of Berlin-Tempelhof.
 In the official press release, festival founder Perry Farrell stated that, "Berlin's energy, vibrant art, fashion and music scenes are a mirror reflection of what Lollapalooza is all about and I can't wait to share in this cultural exchange".
 Lollapalooza Germany was produced by the Lollapalooza U.S. team, in addition to Melt!
 Booking and Festival Republic, who have helped run both Reading and Leeds festivals in England.
 The 2016 edition of the event took place in the Treptower Park in Berlin, on September 10–11.
 It drew 70,000 visitors each day.

 At change.org, an online petition against the festival in the Treptower Park gathered over 6,400 supporters.
 Citizens from the area created working groups to stop the festival taking place, due to noise and other complaints.

 Since 2018, the festival has been held at the Olympiapark Berlin.